 Very, Very Precious

-For all the embarrassment and inconvenience and uncertainty and vomit, I am so very glad we are on this silly mission.
+For all the embarrassment and inconvenience and uncertainty and vomit, I am so very glad we have done this.
 It is so much fun.
 Life itself is one very big adventure filled with all of these qualities–what an amazing way to get to teach our kids how to roll with it.
 What an amazing series of moments to share.
 This past week we took another rented KIA minivan 3 miles down a dirt road off a crazy curvy highway in California to find a stand of redwood trees.
 We were the only people there when we arrived–it was about 5pm and getting dark and misty.
 The sunlight filtered through the giant trees and the rain chilled us a little and the only sounds were our kids (of course) and the nearby river.
 We found a spot where giant logs lay in a semi-circle underneath towering trees and I could not help but think that it looked like the kind of church that God himself had made.
 So we made our own family circle and prayed in that sacred place…thanking God for the sky and the trees and the river and the rain and the chance to see them all together.

 |Boys and a giant tree.
 KIA minivans can go anywhere.|